HazardCodeBolt/CodeForcesSolvedQuestions/README.md

 <br> <br>

 ## **Competitive Programming**
 **Competitive Programming** is a field in programming that requires a good knowledge in **algorithms**, **data structures** and **math**.
 It is all about solving questions the using an algorithm that will produce the desired output.
+[Here](./competitive%20programming.pdf) I attach a book that gives a juicy information about algorithms and math for competitve programming .
 There are international competitions like:

 * [ICPC](https://icpc.global/) (International Collegiate Programming Competitions)
 * [Google Coding Competitions](https://codingcompetitions.withgoogle.com/)
 * [Meta Coding Competitions](https://www.facebook.com/codingcompetitions)